 “You just never know who you’re living next to,” said Watson.

-The Snohomish County Medical Examiner’s Office has not publicly released its report on the remains or how the person died.
+The Snohomish County Medical Examiner’s Office has not publicly released its report on how Wright died.